nathannemali-cmd/datasciencenathan/README.md

 # Nathan Nemali - Portfolio

 ## About Me
-Whitman College student studying Economics with minors in Data Science and Finance.
+Whitman College, studying Economics with minors in Data Science and Finance.
 Interested in markets, trading, and data driven decision making.

 ## Education
 Whitman College